 The classic, original version of the Moscow Mule is made with the following 3 ingredients:

-- Vodka – in a Moscow Mule, vodka is the star of the show and must be used if you want an authentic Mule.
-If you prefer another type of alcohol, please visit the variation’s section below for some suggestions.
+- Vodka - in a Moscow Mule, vodka is the star of the show and must be used if you want an authentic Mule.
+If you prefer another type of alcohol, please visit the variation's section below for some suggestions.
+If you love vodka cocktails, try this Red White and Blue Cocktail.

 - Ginger beer - to make this classic cocktail authentic, it's best NOT to substitute ginger beer with other ingredients, such ginger ale or 7-Up.